hmallen99/viverse-docs/CreatorTools/webxr-optimization/README.md

 ### Optimize scenes for the browser

-**Developers must tailor their experience towards running in a WebGL context**
+**Developers must tailor their experience towards running in a WebGL context**.
+The browser adds some CPU overhead compared to native apps to ensure the security of WebGL experiences.

 - Understand how draw calls impact performance - the CPU performance of a scene typically scales with the number of draw calls that occur in each frame.
 A draw call is a command that the engine sends to the GPU telling it to a draw a series of triangles or pixels.
 This operation happens very quickly on the GPU, but is very slow on the CPU, making it advantageous to batch draw calls together or strip them out entirely.
 - Reuse materials and merge static meshes - By leveraging atlas textures and texture arrays, a single material can be used across multiple meshes.
 This helps to batch draw calls, which typically scale with the number of meshes and materials in the scene.
 If a mesh does not move in the scene, it can be combined with other static meshes and materials into a single super-mesh that renders in a single draw call.